navkumar258/fx-subscription-service/README.md

 - **v1.0.0** - Initial release with core subscription management
 - **v1.1.0** - Added AI integration and improved security
 - **v1.2.0** - Enhanced monitoring and observability features with Grafana stack
+- **v1.3.0** - Migrated to PostgreSQL with TestContainers for reliable testing

 ---

-**Note**: This service is designed for development and testing purposes.
-For production deployment, consider using a production-grade database like PostgreSQL and proper infrastructure setup.
+**Note**: This service uses PostgreSQL with TestContainers for development and testing, providing a production-ready database setup with isolated test environments.